Visionranger/visionranger-sdk-swift/README.md

 ## Requirements
 The Swift SDK is compatible with apps supporting iOS 11 and above.
-In order to use this SDK, you have to have an account-specific API access key, that be requested from your account manager.
+In order to use this SDK, you have to have an account-specific API access key, that needs to be requested from your account manager.

 ## Installation
 We support CocoaPods and Swift Package Manager.
 If you prefer to install the library manually, please use the latest version from our [releases](https://github.com/visionranger/visionranger-sdk-swift/releases) page.